DavidSkura/zetl/README.md

 ### 4. Run zetl.py

-To run any zetl commands, go to the command line and change to the zetlt directory.  eg. CD \zetl
+To run any zetl commands, go to the command line and change to the zetl directory.  eg. CD \zetl

 If your setup is successful, when you run zetl.py with no parameters, it will connect and list ETL's available to run such as:

 > - demo1
 > - demo2
 > - demo3
+> - view_log
 > - empty_log

 ---